Catching Up with New York's Aging Population

 Each day, 10,000 Americans turn 65 years old.
 Mirroring national demographics, New York City’s senior population is growing larger, living longer, and getting poorer.
 Several factors, including a lack of affordable housing and rising costs of necessities like health care, are causing older adults to age into poverty and oftentimes homelessness.

-Homelessness is a trauma that has lasting, devastating impacts on individuals and families who experience it.
+Homelessness is traumatic, and it has lasting, devastating impacts on individuals and families who experience it.
 Thus, it is no surprise that homelessness has been shown to accelerate age-related issues.
 Researchers have found that homeless older adults over 50 had a higher prevalence of geriatric conditions than middle-aged adults who were housed — some 20 years younger.
 The study shows that participants who were homeless had as much or more trouble bathing, dressing and eating, using transportation, taking medications, managing money, applying for benefits, arranging a job interview and finding a lawyer as 80-year-olds with housing in the general population.

 In addition to providing case management and referrals to community services, our residences are uniquely positioned to ensure that residents remain engaged and not isolated, which has been shown to improve the well-being of senior citizens, especially in urban areas.
 East 12th Street SRO shares its building with a senior center that houses an auditorium, art studios, and a cafeteria offering breakfast, lunch, and dinner to local seniors.
 Our clients are encouraged to utilize these services and interact with their neighbors, who represent a diverse, multi-ethnic cross-section of the city.